 This was written as an explanatory page (on WordPress, a page is different from a post) on my Elvis – A Touch Of Gold site.
 I am republishing it here as a post (the search engines supposedly see them differently) as it addresses issues common to all record collecting and I want it to be better seen by Google and company.

-The cut-out bin was a winning situation for the record companies, the retail stores, and the record buyers.
+The cut-out bin was a winning situation for the record companies, for the retail store owners, and for the record buyers.

 For the Touch Of Gold article, I created a gallery of thumbnail images of popular LPs that had been deleted in the late ’60s and early ’70s and found their way into every cut-out bin in every store in the country.
 Then I decided that I wanted to say a few words about these records, mainly because they contained such good music and I liked them.